 Say Yes to Art teaches watercolor painting skills to both children and adults.
 Beginning painters should start with the Watercolor Whirligig Interactive Media set.
 Watercolor Whirligig includes a video with four lessons in which Becky Anderson teaches fundamental techniques as students work on a particular watercolor of a landscape farm scene.
 This set also includes supplies for this and future projects.
+If you already have art supplies, you can purchase only the DVD.

 While Watercolor Whirligig is suggested for ages seven and up, I think most children younger than ages eight or nine might find it too challenging.
 This is a fairly complex scene that requires some basic sketching skills along with painting.
 So children should have both sufficient small-motor coordination and attention span before tackling the course.